Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - The endpoint contains the name of the operation you want to invoke.
 - This type of API generally only uses GET and POST HTTP verbs.

-How do people choose between GET and POST?
-- For those who care a little about HTTP protocol this type of API tends to use GET for operations that don’t modify anything and POST for other cases.
-- For those who don’t care much about HTTP protocol, this type of API tends to use GET for operations that don’t need too much parameters and POST for other cases.
-- Those who really don’t care or who don’t even think about it choose between GET and POST on a random basis or always use POST.

 With a REST API you expose data as resources that you manipulate through HTTP protocol using the right HTTP verb.
 The endpoint contains the resource you manipulate.